bioinfoUQAM/mirLibSpark/README.md

 Step 5: run descriptions are shown in `stdout`.
 When the run is done, find the reports in `output` folder.
-The name of the report folder looks like this: `local-0000000000000`.
+The name of the report folder is the same as the job id created by linux time.
 The description of the report files is listed in the end of this manual.

 ### A2.
 Differential analysis pipeline.